-Seattle police will return to East Precinct, where CHOP has reigned, Durkan says
+Seattle will phase down CHOP at night, police will return to East Precinct, Durkan says

 “It’s complicated,” Brown said of the scene outside his window.
 “I support systemic change between government and society in general.
 I’m empathetic.”

-The city’s efforts last week to install new barriers and modify the area’s boundaries in an effort to improve emergency access proved insufficient during Saturday’s shootings.
+The city’s efforts last week to install new barriers and modify the area’s boundaries in an effort to improve emergency access proved insufficient after Saturday’s shootings.

-Seattle City Councilmember Lisa Herbold, chair of the Public Safety and Human Services Committee, faulted Seattle police for saying that officers arriving on the scene of the Saturday shooting were met by a “violent” crowd that prevented them from getting to the victims.
+Herbold faulted Seattle police for saying that officers arriving on the scene of the Saturday shooting were met by a “violent” crowd that prevented them from getting to the victims.

 She noted that officers, in real time, described the crowd as “extremely hostile” but never said violent, according to the dispatch log released by police.